webdavis/Homelab/README.md

 ### pyevn

-This project uses [pyenv](https://github.com/pyenv/pyenv) to manage its Python version.
+This project uses [pyenv](https://github.com/pyenv/pyenv) to manage and track its Python version.

-Run the following command to instruct pyenv to switch to the version of Python tracked in the [`.python-version`](./.python-version) file, which is located in the root of this project:
+Run the following command to instruct pyenv to switch to the Python version specified in the [`.python-version`](./.python-version) file located at the root of this project: Run the following command to instruct

 ```bash
 eval "$(pyenv init -)"